 Accounting Automation Definition

 Accounting automation refers to the use of technology and software to automate repetitive and time-consuming accounting tasks, such as invoicing, expense tracking, payroll, and financial reporting.
-By streamlining these processes, accounting automation helps businesses save time, reduce human error, and improve accuracy, efficiency, and financial decision-making
+By streamlining these processes, it helps businesses save time, reduce human error, and improve accuracy, efficiency, and financial decision-making

 Table of Content